Smith Engineering: Programs

 All programs marked with * are Engineering Science programs.

 Most Smith Engineering students share a common first year program meaning they are not required to select a discipline until after they have completed their first year of studies.
-However, the Mechatronics and Robotics Engineering program as well as the Electrical Engineering program is a direct entry program.
+However, the Mechatronics and Robotics Engineering program as well as the Computer Engineering program is a direct entry program.
+Also worth noting is the creation of direct entry Mining, Chemical, Civil, and Mechanical programs all starting for the class of 2030 in 2026.

 Graduate studies options include a Master's in Applied Science (MASc), a two-year research-based program, Master's in Engineering (MEng), a one-year coursework-based program, and doctoral studies (PhD), as well as graduate diplomas.

 Limitation on years of study

 Students registered in the Bachelor of Applied Science (Engineering) program at Queen's University are required to complete the four-year degree in no more than six academic sessions.
 These six years are assessed as terms in which the student is actively registered.
 A student who has not completed the degree program in six years will normally be required to withdraw.
 An extension will normally be granted to students who have completed, or are working on an Internship, Exchange, or are enrolled in a Dual Degree program, or have received accommodation through the Queen's Disability Services office due to a disability.
 Requests for an extension are submitted to the Faculty Office and considered by the Operations Committee -Academic Progress.